d3fc/d3fc/packages/d3fc-technical-indicator/README.md

 Technical indicator calculators operate on an ordered input array of data, transforming it into a new array containing the indicator output values.
 The length of the output array is the same as the input array.

 Calculators expose a `value` accessor property (or a number of accessors if required) used to extract values from the source array.
 For calculators that only depend on a single value for their input, the value accessor defaults to the identity function.

 Technical indicator parameters can be configured individually for each calculator instance.
 A default value is used if a parameter is not configured.

 If an indicator calculator needs to create undefined values in the output (for example, the leading values of a moving average result), they will have the same structure as the other output objects, but will have primitive `undefined` property values.

+Input values retrieved by the value accessor for which `value == null` is `true` will produce undefined values in the output.
+Undefined inputs are best avoided — a single undefined input value will produce undefined output for all output values that depend on it.

 ### Example usage